Understanding Tax & Property

 Stamp Duty Land Tax (SDLT)

-SDLT was introduced on 1 December 2003 and replaced Stamp Duty in respect of land transactions.
+SDLT was introduced on 1 December 2003 and replaced Stamp Duty regarding land transactions.

-SDLT is a tax that is generally payable on the purchase or transfer of land and property in England and Northern Ireland.
-It is also payable in respect of certain lease premiums.
+SDLT is a tax generally payable on purchasing or transferring land and property in England and Northern Ireland.
+It is also payable on certain lease premiums.

-Purchasers of property are only able to register their ownership at the Land Registry if they have a Land Transaction Certificate issued by HMRC.
+Property purchasers can only register their ownership at the Land Registry if they have a Land Transaction Certificate issued by HMRC.
 This certificate will only be issued when the purchase has been reported to HMRC on an SDLT return.
 All property transactions valued at £40,000 or more must be so reported.

-SDLT is usually chargeable by reference to the cash value of the transaction.
-However, the definition of ‘consideration’ is very wide and is intended to catch all sorts of situations where value might be given other than in cash.
-For example, if the purchaser agrees to do certain work on the property or to take on the mortgage debt secured on a property.
+SDLT is usually chargeable based on the cash value of the transaction.
+However, the definition of ‘consideration’ is very wide and intended to catch all sorts of situations where value might be given other than in cash, such as if the purchaser agrees to do certain work on the property or to take on the mortgage debt secured on a property.

 Rates of SDLT

-The SDLT rates are applied on a graduated basis, like Income Tax.
-If for example, you purchased a property for £275,000 then the SDLT charge would be £3,750.
+SDLT rates are applied on a graduated basis, like Income Tax.
+If, for example, you purchased a property for £275,000, the SDLT charge would be £3,750.

 SDLT is payable at the following rates on residential properties: